 There are two ways to control bagworms - cultural and chemical.
 Cultural practice is used by those who do not want to utilize insecticidal sprays to control bagworms.
 Instead, bagworms are eliminated by handpicking individual bags from plants.
 This is best done in the winter months when bags stand out against a trees background color.
 Keep in mind that a single missed bag could result in a thousand new bagworm larvae.
-Of course, handpicking becomes impractical when a host is literally covered with bags or it is too tall to make handpicking possible.
+Of course handpicking becomes impractical when a host is literally covered with bags or it is too tall to make handpicking possible.

 Chemical control is most effective when larvae are in their early developmental stages.
 Generally, bagworm larvae will begin emerging from the overwintering bag by mid-to late May.
 Hatching does not happen overnight.
 Instead, hatching can continue for 4 to 5 weeks.
 Controls applied in late summer are often a waste of time and expense because the larvae are large, tough and may have stopped feeding.
-About the third week of June is the ideal time to make insecticidal control.
+Now is the time to make insecticidal control.